 This is more relevant for reviews that slander your business.

-Here’s the bad news: There is no guarantee that Google will remove the review in a timely manner, or ever, no matter how many of these hoops you jump through.
+Here’s the bad news: There is no guarantee that Google will remove the review promptly, or ever, no matter how many of these hoops you jump through.

 However, you have hedged your bet in the matter by leaving a professional response to the negative review so it should never appear you do not attempt to rectify dissatisfied customers.

-A negative review could be both real and underserved, so forgive my headline that header which seems to assume all real reviews are legit.
+A negative review could be both real and underserved, so forgive my headline which seems to assume all reviews are legit.

 Remember when we did not freak out.